rsnayaksd/github-demo/README.md

 # github-demo
-A ample demo repository to show the basic Git Workflow
+A sample demo repository to show the basic Git Workflow